Bognor Regis Esplanade Public Realm Improvements

 • Additional seating and litter bin.

 These works are a fundamental part of the town’s seafront regeneration plans to create an exciting and vibrant visitor destination.
-The wider vision for this area includes the adjacent Place St Maur (opens in a new tab) completed project and the planned renovation of Alexander Theatre (opens in a new tab), Bognor Regis Arcade regeneration (opens in a new tab), the future development of the former Brewers Fayre site and the future Premier Inn (opens in a new tab).
+The wider vision for this area includes the adjacent Place St Maur (opens in a new tab) completed project and the renovation of Alexander Theatre (opens in a new tab), Bognor Regis Arcade regeneration (opens in a new tab), the future development of the former Brewers Fayre site and the future Premier Inn (opens in a new tab).
 A visual of the wider seafront regeneration is available at the bottom right hand side of your screen.

 Outline of Plans